|

 Pati Aine Guzinski |

-Pati Aine is the Training Coordinator for the Erie County Dept. of Health.
-She is now a retired EMT after many years of service and is a graduate of the Isabella Graham Hart School of Practical Nursing and has a degree in Natural Resource Conservation from Empire State College.
+Pati Aine is the Training Coordinator for the ECDOH- OPHEP.
+She has been an EMT for over 50 years and is a graduate of the Isabella Graham Hart School of Practical Nursing and has a degree in Natural Resource Conservation from Empire State College.
 In her spare time, she sings with the Advent Chorale of WNY & is a Master Gardener.

 |